WardenCode/holberton-system_engineering-devops/0x00-shell_basics/README.md

  1. 1-listit &rarr; Display the contents list of your current directory.
  2. 2-bring_me_home &rarr; Changes the working directory to the user’s home directory.
  3. 3-listfiles &rarr; Display current directory contents in a long format.
+ 4. 4-listmorefiles &rarr; Display current directory contents with the long format, including hidden files (starting with .).